This morning my little girls asked me; Daddy, what is it that you do?

 Hmmm.
-Well, I build businesses.
+Well, I build businesses – start companies – ones that provide something good for people I care about.
 Usually, I’m the marketing guy or strategist or whatever it takes.

 One day, a comprehensive book will tell the story about these times I’m living through.

-The birth and release of the Internet to the public.
+That book will have chapters about the birth and release of the Internet to the public,

 And the sprawling, intelligent children that those two inventions have spawned, will be like a massive family tree only the Amazon could harbor.